line/armeria/site/src/sphinx/server-grpc.rst

 ``GrpcService``
 ---------------

-Once you've finished the implementation of the service, you need to build a GrpcService_ using a GrpcServiceBuilder_ and add it to the ServerBuilder_:
+Once you've finished the implementation of the service, you need to build a :api:`GrpcService` using a :api:`GrpcServiceBuilder` and add it to the :api:`ServerBuilder`:

 .. code-block:: java